-Home - Diet - Vegetarian and Vegan - Mashed Butternut Squash with Garlic Butter
+Home - Side Dishes - Whipped Butternut Squash with Garlic Butter

 This post may contain affiliate links.
 Please read my disclosure policy.

-• Butternut squash: You’ll need 3 pounds of squash.
-To save prep time, look for peeled and diced squash in the produce section of the grocery store.
-I’ve also tested this recipe with frozen, cubed butternut squash and it works great!
+• Butternut squash: You’ll need 3 pounds.
+To save prep time, look for peeled and diced squash in the produce section — frozen cubed butternut works too and roasts just as well.
+Either way, it’s also great in this creamy butternut squash pasta.

-• Heavy cream: You’ll need less than a 1/4 cup.
-To go easier on dairy, you can also use a plant-based option such as plain unsweetened oat milk or almond milk.
+• Heavy cream: I use just a 1/4 cup for a lighter texture.
+To go easier on dairy, you can also use a plant-based option such as unsweetened oat milk or almond milk, but be sure they’re plain and unsweetened.

 Once you get past the anxiety of fussing with a hard butternut squash, you’ll get better and faster at prepping and cutting it.